2023 Panamanian protests: Final contract

 Following nationwide controversy about the content of the original draft, the Panamanian government decided to withdraw it on 3 October 2023 prompted by the National Assembly in violation of its constitutional functions and promised to remove its controversial content such as the establishment of prohibited airspace up to an altitude of 3000 meters above the mine, concerning given the regular flyovers in the mine site done by mass media outlets and a clause that allowed the mine to expropriate land if mineral or other resources determined to be useful to the mine were found.
 First Quantum's country manager Keith Green argued prohibited airspace was necessary due to safety reasons and defended the expropriation clause.
-Minister Federico Alfaro re-introduced the amended contract now known as Bill 1100 on October 16 to the National Assembly and it was approved by an standing committee on 18 October 2023 with a 7–2 vote as shown in the table below.
+Minister Federico Alfaro re-introduced the amended contract now known as Bill 1100 on October 16 to the National Assembly and it was approved by a standing committee on 18 October 2023 with a 7–2 vote as shown in the table below.